kariscourey/tasker/README.md

 - [Methods](docs/methods.md)

+## Intended Market

+## Functionality
+- Create an account, login, and logout
+- Create and view projects
+- Create and view tasks

 ## Project Initialization

 To fully enjoy this application on your local machine, please make sure to follow these steps: